hanwendong1/VirtualGaming/index.md

 layout: default
 ---

 This guide contains all the information about the games being played in library hosted virtual gaming events.
-Feel free to reference this guide if you are ever interested in running your own private event with your group of friends and check out the [Board Game Collection: Playing Virtually LibGuide](https://libguides.uidaho.edu/Games/virtual) developed by <a href = "mailto: pmoreno@uidaho.edu">Perri Moreno</a>.
+Feel free to reference this guide if you are ever interested in running your own private event with your group of friends.
+Remember to check out the [Board Game Collection: Playing Virtually LibGuide](https://libguides.uidaho.edu/Games/virtual) resource developed by <a href = "mailto: pmoreno@uidaho.edu">Perri Moreno</a>.

 ------